github/docs/content/authentication/keeping-your-account-and-data-secure/removing-sensitive-data-from-a-repository.md

 ghe-nwo NWO
 ```

-The same procedure using `git filter-repo` can be used to remove the sensitive data from the repository's forks.
+The sensitive data can be removed from a repository's forks by going to a clone of one, fetching from the cleaned up repository, then rebasing all branches and tags that contain the sensitive data on top of the relevant branch or tag from the cleaned up repository.
 Alternatively, the forks can be deleted altogether, and if needed, the repository can be re-forked once the cleanup of the root repository is complete.

 Once you have removed the commit's references, re-run the commands to double-check.